WhatTheDickens/tsag-workshop/docs/index.md

 To complete the registration process, you'll need to watch for an email asking you to confirm your registration.
 If you don't see it in your email inbox, check to see if it landed in your spam folder.

-In the workshop, we'll go over the following:
+In this portion of the workshop, we'll go over the following:

 - How to leave a comment on a text.
 - How to reply to a comment on a text.